whoshere/drawit/drawit_readme.md

 - <https://whoshere.github.io/drawit>.

 The photoshop thumbnails may take a couple of minutes to  download, but then you'll be good to go.
-Alternatively, you can install drawit directly onto your home computer (see the last section  below).
+Being a web app, you also can run drawit offline; see the last section for details.
 <!--
 Alternatively, you can download the html and javascript files from github, and run drawit on your home computer.
 Be sure to read the section 'An issue with google chrome' below.
 To overcome the difficuolty, i have added a lightweight local server, QuickPhp by Zach Saw, to my windows computer.
 -->